 As stated in the definition of the Content-Transfer-Encoding field, no encoding other than "7bit", "8bit", or "binary" is permitted for messages or parts of type "message".
+Even stronger restrictions apply to the subtypes "message/partial" and "message/external-body", as specified below.
 The message header fields are always US-ASCII in any case, and data within the body can still be encoded, in which case the Content-Transfer-Encoding header field in the encapsulated message will reflect this.
-Non-ASCII text in the headers of an encapsulated message can be specified using the mechanisms described in [RFC-1342].
+Non-ASCII text in the headers of an encapsulated message can be specified using the mechanisms described in [RFC-1522].